niklasvincent/sushi-bargain/README.md

 It also means you do not need any process running on the server, you can simply serve the HTML/CSS/JS/JSON and the browser will perform all the work required.

+## Structure

+There are two components:

+### `post-code-lookup-generator.py`

+1. Download a compressed CSV file of UK postcodes and their corresponding latitude/longitude
+2. Unpack the compressed CSV
+3. Constructs a lookup table and serialises it using Python's pickle object serialisation

+### `sushi-store-lookup-generator.py`

+1. Scrapes the URLs of each individual branch
+2. Extracts key information (name, address, opening hours) from the individual page of each branch
+3. Deserialises the UK postcodes lookup table and supplements the information about each branch with its longitude/latitude

 ## How to run

 ### Install dependencies